vivictorg/vivictpp/README.md

     > vivictpp --left-filter yadif SOURCEVIDEO TRANSCODEDVIDEO

-### Hardware accelerated decoding
+### Hardware accelerated decoding (experimental)
-Vivict++ can use hardware accelerated decoding if it is available in the version of libav* used.
+Vivict++ has experimental support for using hardware accelerated decoding if it is available in the version of libav* used.
 Hardware accelerated decoding can be controlled with the `--hwaccel` option.
-By default it is set to `auto` which mean any available api for hardware accelerated decoding will be used.
-If `none` is passed to the `--hwaccel` option hardware accelerated decoding will be disabled.
+By default it is set to `none` which mean hardware accelerated decoding will be disabled.
+If `auto` is passed to the `--hwaccel` option any available api for hardware accelerated decoding will be used.
 It is also possible to specify a specific hardware acceleration api to use , such as `vaapi`, `videotoolbox` etc. See https://trac.ffmpeg.org/wiki/HWAccelIntro .

+Note that even with hardware accelerated decoding, depending of the format of the source video, vivict++ might still use quite a bit of cpu to do pixel format conversion.

 ### Displaying video quality (VMAF) data